statisticsnorway/react-reference-app/README.md

 * Dependency manager [Yarn](https://yarnpkg.com/en/) (Use Stable version)

 Use `yarn create react-app my-app` when creating new applications or libraries (almost everything is then setup for you).
+Replace `my-app` with the name of your application.
 Delete the content of `/src` and start coding!

 ### Standards
 * Use [standardJS](https://standardjs.com/) for code formatting ([find your text editor plugin](https://standardjs.com/#are-there-text-editor-plugins))

 ### Preferred dependencies
 * When working with JavaScript date objects, use [date-fns](https://date-fns.org/)
+  * A great datepicker component is [ReactJS Datepicker](https://reactdatepicker.com/)
 * When working with routes in your application, use [React Router](https://reacttraining.com/react-router/web/guides/quick-start)
 * When styling the UI, use [Semantic UI React](https://react.semantic-ui.com/)
+  * If you need a table component with more functions built-in than the one Semantic UI offers, use [React Table](https://github.com/tannerlinsley/react-table)
-* When working with http-requests, use [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)
+* When working with http-requests, use the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)
+* For charts and data visualizations, checkout our testing of different chart libraries in [fe-react-data-visualizations](https://github.com/statisticsnorway/fe-react-data-visualizations)
+* Need to generate valid RFC UUIDs?
+Use [uuid](https://github.com/kelektiv/node-uuid)
 * When writing tests, use [Jest](https://jestjs.io/en/) (comes pre-installed when creating application) and [React Testing Library](https://testing-library.com/react)
   * If you need more matchers than Jest offers, use [jest-dom](https://github.com/gnapse/jest-dom)